ptsteadman/notebook/essays/gray-man-style.md

 # The Gray Man

 A few days after the election, one of my friends tweeted that he was going to buy a gun.
 Six months later, another friend quoted the tweet, dragging him for not actually buying the gun.

-While this behavior might seem cringeworthy, I think it's the type of behavior we should expect and encourage in a functioning democracy.
+While this behavior might sound cringeworthy, I think it's the type of behavior we should expect and encourage in a functioning democracy.

 It would've been much worse if my friend had bought the gun, learned how to use